danfuzz/samizdat/doc/library-guide/Box.md

 A `Box` is a container for a single other value or for void.
-In terms of value comparison, all boxes should compare by identity, and not by "happenstance content".
+In terms of value comparison, all boxes should compare by identity, and not by "happenstance content."
 That is, two boxes should only be considered "equal" if they are indistinguishable, even in the face of calling mutating operations.